NEW: One resident says 84 people have been buried, with more bodies still on the streets

 Halfaya had lacked the ingredients for bread for about a week until Saturday, when an aid group delivered provisions, Alawy said.
 Hundreds of people lined up at the bakery Sunday.

 Al-Rajb said the town has three bakeries, and one opened at 1 p.m.
 Workers began to distribute the bread two hours later.
 He was on his roof about 200 meters (about 219 yards) from the bakery about 4 p.m. and saw a plane overhead.
 He scrambled toward the scene when he heard cries of “Emergency!
 Emergency!” he said.

 “The first floor collapsed on the second floor, and four rockets were fired into it,” he said of the attack.

 Alawy said the government has been shelling gatherings of people in recent days, since the Free Syrian Army liberated the town from Syrian government forces.

 About an hour after the bakery attack, 15 shells were fired into Halfaya from a nearby town, Al-Rajb said.

 The Hama Revolution Command Council, a network of activists affiliated with the FSA in Hama province, said a MiG warplane bombed the bakery.

-Many Syrians face food shortages and other needs as winter weather sets in.
-The United Nations estimates that more than 2.5 million need humanitarian assistance.
+Many Syrians face shortages of food and other necessities as winter sets in.
+The United Nations estimates that more than 2.5 million people need humanitarian assistance.